-To: the General Meeting and the manager of Robeco Bedrijfsleningenfonds
+To the General Meeting of Shareholders of Bedrijfsleningenfonds and the Management Board of Robeco Institutional Asset Management B.V.

-Report on the audit of the accompanying financial statements
+Report on the audit of the financial statements 2024 included in the annual report Our opinion

-Our opinion

-We have audited the financial statements 2023 of Robeco Bedrijfsleningenfonds ('the Fund'), based in Rotterdam.
+We have audited the financial statements 2024 of Bedrijfsleningenfonds based in Rotterdam (hereafter also: "the fund").

-In our opinion the accompanying financial statements give a true and fair view of the financial position of Robeco Bedrijfsleningenfonds as at 31 December 2023, and of its result for 2023 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Bedrijfsleningenfonds as at 31 December 2024 and of its result for 2024 in accordance with Part 9 of Book 2 of the Dutch Civil Code.